PaulBatchelor/voc/README.md

 sporth codebase)
 - GNUplot (needed to generate visuals)

-Running "make" with no arguments will run cweave and compile voc.pdf.
-Because the program needs to compile programs needed by the tex file, ctangle is implicitely called yield all the C code.
-The core C files generated are *voc.c* and *voc.h*.
+Running "make" with no arguments will run ctangle.
+The core files generated are
+*voc.c* and *voc.h*.
 These can more or less be dropped into a working project and it will behave like any other soundpipe module.
 The exception to this is that you will need to use setter and getter functions to set and retrieve